 Boiler Reset (Stand Alone) -

-When a boiler demand signal from the heating system is present, the control operates the boiler(s) to maintain a supply temperature based on the outdoor air temperature and Characterized Heating Curve settings.
+When a boiler demand signal from the heating system is present, the control operates the boiler(s) to maintain the supply temperature based on the outdoor air temperature and the Characterized Heating Curve settings.
+Refer to section C.